SerhiyKryvobok/php_slim/README.md

 > [!CAUTION]
 > Strongly recommended to downgrade PHP version to 7.4 in order to avoid uncompatibility errors

+> [!NOTE]
+> There are a lot of sleep() functions in tests, it placed due to local server behaviour and propably shouldn't be necessary in other environments.

 ## Third iteration task list:
 - [x] Uncompatibility issues due to PHP version solved.
 - [x] Appeared new issue with Category model fetching in BackendStufTest methods besides first one.
 Unsolved🤔.
+- [x] Another integration test.
 - [ ] ...

 <!-- ## Tech stack